Adventure experience - motorcycle trip riding across Africa

 A Short time after I received my passport from the Syrian embassy, I immediately sent it together with 22 euros, a photo, a copy of my vehicle registration and the needed return envelope to the Egyptian embassy in Frankfurt.
 The visa for Sudan and Ethiopia, I wanted to get at the embassies in Cairo.
-We wanted to be there before the rainy season starts in March.
+I wanted to be there before the rainy season starts in March.

 At the German registration office, I got a international driver's licence and an international vehicle registration.
 From the ADAC I got a health insurance and a Carnet de Passage customs document, after I had payed 210 Euro + deposited 3,000 Euro.

-The next days my friend Thomas and I were busy in his workshop.
-There we installed stronger springs, a side stand plate and aluminum boxes and equipped them with a 230 V power converter to load the batteries of my cameras etc.
+The next days I was busy in my workshop.
+There I installed stronger springs, a side stand plate + aluminum boxes and equipped them with a 230 V power converter to load the batteries of my cameras etc.

 To be able to open my boxes, I had to replace the enormous, original turn signals with small LED ones.

-I would advise you not to use an expensive BMW.
+I would advise you not to use an expensive BMW 1, 2, 3 .
 Although even someone had even crossed Africa using a Harley Davidson, the price of a new 18.000 Dollar bike will fource you to work two years for it instead of travel two years.
 Used 700 Euro bikes sometimes can be sold for the same price after the trip.
 While the loss of value per km is smaller, old bikes are also much easyer to repair.